core-wg/oscore/draft-ietf-core-object-security.md

 # Observe Without Intermediaries

 OSCORE is designed to support proxy operations, but may also be used in applications without intermediaries.
 In settings where intermediaries are not present, or where intermediaries allow multiple responses to one request, Observe processing may be simplified as is specified in this section.
+The processing specified in this section is in part incompatible with Observe processing specified elsewhere in this document and applications must ensure that  compatible Observe processing is being used all nodes.

-OSCORE MUST set Inner Observe.
+According to the Observe processing of this appendix the CoAP endpoint using Observe with OSCORE MUST set Inner Observe.
 Any value of the Outer Observe is ignored.

 The processing specified in {{observe-option-processing}} and {{observe-replay-processing}} is omitted.